 Sadly, later this evening we saw her propped up on Kingsford’s Brew House trying to scare away the Two Turtle Doves.
 (Hussy)

-buy rent these little Santa’s delinquents helpers at Target still.
+Apparently you can buy rent these little Santa’s delinquents helpers at Target still.
 Hmmm?

 Well she’s helping us keep watch over the girls the remainder of this week.. at least when she’s not getting into trouble.